 Graduate Student News

-Spring 2025 Conference Participation Award
+Fall 2025 Conference Participation Award

-We are pleased to announce that The Graduate School’s Conference Participation Award (formerly the Doctoral Student Travel Award) will be accepting applications from December 1, 2024, through January 15, 2025.
+We are pleased to announce that The Graduate School’s Conference Participation Award (formerly the Doctoral Student Travel Award) will be accepting applications from June 1, 2025, through June 30, 2025.

 The Graduate School is committed to helping graduate students achieve their academic, professional, and personal goals during their time at the University of Connecticut.
 In support of this goal, The Graduate School offers a Conference Participation Award to support students’ ability to present their research at national or international meetings and conferences, including both in-person and virtual events.
-This conference participation fellowship in the amount of $750 will be awarded for Spring 2025 and paid through the student’s fee bill.
-If awarded, students will be notified in mid-February.
+This conference participation fellowship in the amount of $750 will be awarded for Fall 2025 and paid through the student’s fee bill.
+If awarded, students will be notified in late July.
 Please review the eligibility criteria for the fellowship carefully before applying.

 Students are responsible for knowing any and all travel advisories, restrictions, and relevant University policies and should plan accordingly.
 Students should stay up to date with information shared by the U.S. Department of State and the University’s Travel Services office.